BNZ KIWISAVER SCHEME

 Combined fees example

-On a conservative fund of $12,700 the annual fees would be approximately:
+On a balanced fund of $17,300 the annual fees would be approximately:

 We surveyed KiwiSaver providers on how many different ways they help their members with investment options, communicate with members, and the extra services they offer.